Secure IP Address Allocation at Cloud Scale: Evaluation

 \subsection{Non-adversarial Scenario}

 To understand the aggregate performance of the various IP allocation policies, we first perform a simulation of the pool with no adversary.
 Here, agents allocate and release IP addresses on behalf of simulated tenants, and we study the effect of these policies on the configurations associated with allocated addresses.
+Experiments run for 180 simulated days, with 64 total experiments across allocation ratios and policy parameters (32 years of total simulated allocation).

 Results are shown in \autoref{fig:benign}.
-From these simulation results, we can come to several conclusions about the efficacy of our model and simulator, strength of existing and new allocation policies, and insights towards development of new policies.
+From these simulation results, we can distill several conclusions about the efficacy of our model and simulator, strengths and weaknesses of existing policies, and insights towards development of new policies.

 \paragraph{Tenant Behavior.} We first analyze the distribution of tenant allocation durations (\autoref{fig:benign:allocation_cdf}).
 Here, we see that simulated allocations span several orders of magnitude in duration, representing a diverse distribution of behavior.
 Furthermore, to allocate within the distribution of other tenants an adversary would need to hold IPs and associated servers for an extended period of time, reducing yield for a given cost.
 This provides hope that adversarial behavior in the pool could be identified and segmented from legitimate users.